-Duo Access Gateway is included in the Duo Beyond, Duo Access, and Duo MFA plans, which also include the ability to define policies that enforce unique controls for each individual SSO application.
+Duo Access Gateway is included in the Duo Premier, Duo Advantage, and Duo Essentials plans, which also include the ability to define policies that enforce unique controls for each individual SSO application.
 For example, you can require that Salesforce users complete two-factor authentication at every login, but only once every seven days when accessing Jamf Pro.
 Duo checks the user, device, and network against an application's policy before allowing access to the application.

 Add the attribute from the table below that corresponds to the Duo Mail attribute in the "Attributes" field when configuring your Active Directory or OpenLDAP authentication source in the DAG admin console.
 For example, if Active Directory is your authentication source, enter mail in the "Attributes" field.

 If your organization uses another directory attribute than the ones listed here then enter that attribute name instead.
 If you've already configured the attributes list for another cloud service provider, append the additional attributes not already present to the list, separated by a comma.

 After completing the initial DAG configuration steps, click Applications on the left side of the Duo Access Gateway admin console.

 Scroll down the Applications page to the Metadata section.
 You'll need to provide the Entity ID URL to Jamf Pro when configuring SSO.

 Log on to the Duo Admin Panel and navigate to Applications.